waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **SPIKE (Nidoran♂):** Evolve at Lv.
 16 for an early power spike with Nidoking.

 # Agent & Tool Notes
-- **dungeon_pathfinder_agent:** Unreliable in Mt.
-Moon due to flawed elevation/step logic.
-Do not trust for this dungeon.
-- **world_knowledge_manager_agent:** CRITICAL FAILURE.
-This agent is completely broken and must not be used.
+- **world_knowledge_manager_agent:** Agent is currently non-functional. **TOP PRIORITY:** Debug and fix this agent to ensure the World Knowledge Graph is kept up-to-date automatically.
-- **geodude_battle_agent:** Automates switching to NIGHTSHADE and using ABSORB.
+- **geodude_battle_agent:** Automates battles with wild Geodude.
+Switches to NIGHTSHADE and uses ABSORB.
 Logic has been corrected for vertical move selection.

 # Mt.
 Moon Navigation - CORRECTED
 - **Goal:** Find the Super Nerd with the fossils to exit to Route 4.